cblomart/filament-holder/README.md

 # Instruction

-Print two times the arms and one time the cylinder.
+Print two times the arms and one time the axle.